emrgnt-cmplxty/fermi/docs/docs/2.develop/relevant-contracts/ft.md

 :::

 :::tip
-After you call the `storage_deposit` the FT will appear in the Axion WALLET.
+After you call the `storage_deposit` the FT will appear in the Fermi WALLET.
 :::

 <hr class="subsection"/>